Muzosh/ArchivationSystem/README.md

    - check file `bin/nc_archive_file.sh` and input correct python path
 1. try to run and debug all tests in `tests`
     - some of them might need some tweaks (like changing FileID etc.)
-    - use some database management tool to also view records in `archivationsystem` database
+    - use some database management tool to also view records in `archivingsystem` database

 ## TODO How to execute